 Experience stunning beach, forest and mountain views on the Tuatapere Hump Ridge Track.
-It's a 55km, 3 day loop walk that takes trampers along the south coast of New Zealand, up to the sub-alpine zone of the Hump Ridge, and over historic viaducts (bridges) in the heart of native forest.
+It's a 3 day, approximately 61 km loop walk that takes trampers along the south coast of New Zealand, up to the sub-alpine zone of the Hump Ridge, and over historic viaducts (bridges) in the heart of native forest.

 The highlight is a loop track at the top of the Hump Ridge range which winds around soaring limestone tors and offers panoramic views of south-west Fiordland, the Southern Ocean, and Stewart Island.

 The Tuatapere Hump Ridge Track is a unique partnership between the Tuatapere community and DOC, it is a private walk operated by a Charitable Trust.

 The Tuatapere Hump Track Charitable Trust offers walkers a variety of ways to enjoy the track:

 - Freedom Walk - with multi share accommodation at Okaka and Port Craig Lodges